FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 1 Part 1.rst

 4. The roughness values and elevations are assigned to the grid layer in the Schematized Layers group.
 Right click the Grid layer and click Open Attribute Table to see the data.

-**Note:  Don't open a table for a large project >1million cells.
-The data is too large to load without applying filters.**
+.. note::  Don't open a table for a large project >1million cells.
+The data is too large to load without applying filters.

 .. image:: ../img/Workshop/Worksh016.png